tpoisot/DataSharingPaper/DataSharing-MS.md

 citation, to encourage and reward sharing.
 Our most important point is that through sharing more data, we will increase both the quality and visibility of the science we produce.
-The contribution of synthesis centers, like NCEAS or NimBIOS, or NESCENT, speaks volume in support of this point, so one can only wonder how this impact would be increased if all the data collected had been made publicly available.
+The contribution of synthesis centers, like NCEAS or NimBIOS, or NESCent, speaks volume in support of this point, so one can only wonder how this impact would be increased if all the data collected had been made publicly available.
 We conclude this paper by showing that most of the technical aspects of data sharing can easily be mastered, meaning that data are